ArthurChiao/arthurchiao.github.io/_posts/2019-11-30-cracking-k8s-node-proxy.md

 10.21.0.7.48320 > 10.5.41.204.80: ...
 HTTP: GET / HTTP/1.1
 ```

-4 times with Pod1 and 4 times with Pod2, 50% with each pod, exactly what's expecteded.
+4 times with Pod1 and 4 times with Pod2, 50% with each pod, exactly what's expected.

 ### 5.2.4 Cleanup